-Picture this: the camera slowly pans towards the crater of a volcano.
+Picture this: the camera slowly pans toward the crater of a volcano.
 Suddenly, all you can see, edge to edge of the screen, is molten, erupting, red and orange lava.

 This is extreme; No one should be this close to a volcano.
 You can hear the heartbeat of the Earth from here.